JustSift/ReSift/docs/tutorial/resift-rentals.md

 ### 3. Edit and Update Movie via the Form

-Now let's open up the `MovieForm` component and start using the update movie fetch.
+Now let’s open up the `MovieForm` component and start using the update movie fetch.

-1. Keep track of the draft movie (before clicking save) using React hook [useState](https://reactjs.org/docs/hooks-state.html) and add functions to update the movie title and synopsis in draftMovie state respectively.
+1. Keep track of the draft movie (before clicking save) using the React <a href="https://reactjs.org/docs/hooks-state.html" target="_blank" rel="noopener noreferrer">useState</a> hook and add functions to update the movie title and synopsis in draftMovie state respectively.

 ```js
 // /components/MovieForm.js